 “Mac, can you stay with Nate for the time being and one of us will relieve you in a few hours?”

 “That’s absolutely fine, I would hope he’ll be awake before anyone has to be relieved,” she answered.

 “Good, in that case, the three of us are going to go to the Gamesroom and speak to the rest of them, tell them the place is on lockdown,”

 “Are you going to tell them Nate was attacked?”
 Tom asked.

 “No, because I think that’ll scare them.
 For the moment we’ll make something up,”

 Tom, Larry and I left Mac alone with Nate and went up the fourth floor.
-As we entered, Tom and Larry flanking me, the movie was just about ending so I stepped over to the media device and switched it off, getting a lot of moans from the younger ones.
+As we entered, Tom and Larry flanking me, the movie was just about ending, so I stepped over to the media device and switched it off, getting many moans from the younger ones.

-“I’ll be running a drill for the next couple of weeks, so no one will be able to go anywhere without a partner and we’ll be locked down.
-That means, only the VIP area will accessible, if you wish to go somewhere else, speak to myself, Larry, Tom or Mac,” I explained looking around at the faces, “ Noah looked at me questioningly, while Kelly and Sarah gave me shocked looks.
+“I’ll be running a drill for the next couple of weeks, so no one will be able to go anywhere without a partner, and we’ll be locked down.
+That means, only the VIP area will be accessible, if you wish to go somewhere else, speak to me, Larry, Tom or Mac,” I explained, looking around at the faces.
+Noah looked at me questioningly, while Kelly and Sarah gave me shocked looks.